awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_enable-disable.md

 # Enabling and disabling policy types<a name="orgs_manage_policies_enable-disable"></a>

 Before you can create and attach a policy to your organization, you must enable that policy type for use\.
 Enabling a policy type is a one\-time task on the organization root\.
-You can enable a policy type from only the organization's master account\.
+You can enable a policy type from only the organization's management account \(formerly known as the "master account"\)\.

 **Minimum permissions**
 To enable a policy type, you need permission to run the following actions: